Kubernetes

 Managing Kubernetes with Spacelift

 Whichever solution you choose, it’s also important to plan how you’ll provision your container environments and related infrastructure.
 IaC lets you automate the management process so it stays fast and repeatable.
-You can use Spacelift’s IaC orchestration platform to efficiently provision, configure, and govern IaC tools.
-It makes it simple to manage container infrastructure at scale.
+This section describes how Spacelift complements a Kubernetes deployment rather than replacing one.

 With Spacelift, you get: